 Life After Adoption

 There is no true “end” to an adoption.
 The reality is that adoption is a lifelong journey of navigating the roads of parenthood, answering questions about adoption, and (hopefully) building a relationship with the child’s birth parents.

 No longer a taboo subject, adoption is now celebrated among families and shared with children from an early age.
-Today, most adoptions are either open or semi-open, meaning adoptive families maintain some form of contact with their child’s birth parents.
+Today, most domestic adoptions are either open or semi-open, meaning adoptive families maintain some form of contact with their child’s birth parents.
 Unlike the closed adoptions of the past, these open lines of communication provide immeasurable benefits for the birth parents, the adoptive parents, and the adopted child.

 Adopted children perhaps benefit the most from an open adoption.
 Allowing contact between child and birth parents can help them learn about their history and roots, providing a better sense of self and boost confidence.
 One of the greatest benefits of openness is simply love.
 A child can never have too many people who love them.